Why I Chose to Write Instead of Chasing a "Real Job"

 It costs the chance to notice who your children are becoming in real time.

-I wasn't willing to pay that price quietly.
+I was not willing to pay that price quietly.

 Writing Became the Most Honest Work Available